Tyrrrz/Tyrrrz.me/src/data/blog-posts/parsing-steam-market/Post.md

 ![example listing](Example.png)

-This leaves us without only the final required parameter, `currency`.
+We still need to set the value for the third required parameter, `currency`.
 I'm not sure what is the full list of supported currencies and their IDs, but the value of `1` seems to correspond to USD so we'll use that.

 Our final URL with all the parameters set should look like this: